4n4ru/CI-PP5-Book-Hideout/testing.md

 * Account icon
     * Expected: Account icon reflects login status of user
     * Works: YES
+* Lower navbar
+    * Expected: Clicking links on the lower navbar filters or sorts the products in a relevant maner
+    * Works: YES

 ### Products page
 * Product details
     * Expected: Clicking on product image takes the user to the products detail page